 Estate Planning Tips

-• If you’re looking for professional assistance in navigating the estate planning process, consider working with a financial advisor.
+- If you’re looking for professional assistance in navigating the estate planning process, consider working with a financial advisor.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: © iStock/designer491, © iStock/DNY59, © iStock/alexskopje